sammy-boii/Progress/react-app/notes.md

 ```
 &nbsp;

-## <span style = 'color: yellow'>Useful </span>
+## Useful

-#### Side effects can take various forms, such as modifying global variables, altering data structures, writing to files, making network requests, or displaying output to the user.
+ Side effects can take various forms, such as modifying global variables, altering data structures, writing to files, making network requests, or displaying output to the user.
 Impure Functions have sideeffects.
 They aren't necessarily bad but can be confusing.

-####  <span style = 'color: green'>  Imperative programming is where you explicitely describe the steps for the task.
+  Imperative programming is where you explicitely describe the steps for the task.
 C, C++, Java, Python (to an extend), etc

  <span style = 'color: green'> ✓ </span> What  <span style = 'color: green'> ✓ </span> How

-####  <span style = 'color: green'>  Declarative programming is where you don't describe the steps for the task.
+   Declarative programming is where you don't describe the steps for the task.
 Prolog (the syntax is weird AF)
 <span style = 'color: green'> ✓ </span> What  <span style = 'color: red'> ✗ </span> How

 &nbsp;

-#### JS inside {} and JSX will be executed instantly when the component is rendered so don't do:
+ JS inside {} and JSX will be executed instantly when the component is rendered so don't do:

 ```html
 <button onclick = {alert('Hi!)}>